tcarlson25/Social-Media-Unifier/README.md

 Finally, at the top of the Heroku page, click on ***Open app*** to open up your newly deployed Social Media Unifier!

+### Troubleshooting

+* Heroku gives an error that something went wrong
+	* Occasionally, Twitter's API fails to get a user's feed and causes a Parsing error that will cause the application to fail when trying to load the feed page.
+To fix this, navigate to *Resources* on Heroku and click on *Heroku Postgres :: Database*.
+Navigate to Settings and reset the database.
+Once reset, follow the steps above to migrate the database again.

+* Facebook Login does not work
+	* This may happen becasue of Facebook's privacy policy that has changed.
+In order to get full permissions, you must get your application reviewed by Facebook.
+To do this, go to *App Review* on your Facebook application and follow the instructions to make a submission.

 ## Built With

 * Ruby on Rails